johnppic/helm-charts/TUTORIAL.md

 interacting with the app
 ------------------------

 To interact with the cockaroach management console (port 8080) you should first expose the service with a route.
 You can either create a route manually or use the `oc expose` command.
 Navigate to the url once it's available.
-Also use the opprutunity to review the prometheus metrics endpoint `/_status/vars`
+Also use the opportunity to review the prometheus metrics endpoint `/_status/vars`

     oc expose -h